Sustain our journalism by becoming a supporter

 Brett grew up on a farm near Piedmont, graduated Cum Laude from Oklahoma City University, and graduated from Candler School of Theology at Emory University in Atlanta.
 He spent the next 15 years serving as an ordained pastor in the United Methodist Church.

 He then went back to school while driving a taxi in the Oklahoma City metro.

-Once he gained certification in seven subjects within the Social Studies, he went to work for the next 16 years as a public school teacher in Oklahoma City Public Schools, Chickasha PS and Edmond PS.
+Once he gained certification in seven subjects within the Social Studies, he went to work for the next 16 years as a public school teacher in Oklahoma City Public Schools, Chickasha PS, and Edmond PS.
 Two teaching assignments were in alternative schools.

-Brett took early retirement from public school teaching to have time and energy to write more and learn news reporting.
+Brett took early retirement from public school teaching in 2011 to have time and energy to write more and learn news reporting.
 During that time he taught in online schools for Advanced Academics, Inc. and in an English as a Second Language (ESL) program for Oklahoma City Community College.